Project update 2 July 2020

 Council and specialist environmental consultants conducted soil testing at Dundas Park and Ponds Creek Reserve North in late 2018.

-As these areas had been identified as possibly having received waste products from James Hardie Industries approximately 40-50 years ago, consultants were called on to provide information about any potentially hazardous materials that may be present in the landfill beneath the surface, including asbestos.
+As these areas had been identified as possibly having received waste products from James Hardie Industries approximately 40 to 50 years ago, consultants were called on to provide information about any potentially hazardous materials that may be present in the landfill beneath the surface, including asbestos.

 What were the test results?